jax-ml/jax/docs/501/fault-tolerance.rst

     will not be propagated to the other processes.

 Recall that JAX uses :ref:`asynchronous dispatch <jax-201-async-dispatch>`.
 Operations like ``jnp.sum`` do not block until the operation is complete.
-Instead, they return ``jax.Arrays`` that act as futures.
+Instead, they return ``jax.Array`` objects that act as futures.
 This asynchrony can interact with ``live_devices`` in unexpected ways.
 For example, consider the following code that performs a ``jnp.sum``, assigns the result to ``y``, and then prints ``y``:

 .. code-block:: python